Semantics-Aware Hierarchical Consensus Learning for Remote Sensing Image Classification

+More recently, some works addressed the \ac{MGC} in \ac{RS} to handle targets that are discernible only at specific variable semantic levels due to differences in spatial resolution, sensor modalities, and data quality.
+Chen \textit{et al.} \cite{chen2025adaptive} introduced an accuracy-specificity curve to adaptively select task-dependent prediction thresholds.
+Their approach also employs a penalty term based on the global semantic distance across the label tree to adjust class logits.
+Addressing a similar challenge in ship classification, Chen \textit{et al.} \cite{chen2025hierarchical} proposed a hierarchical contrastive learning framework.
+By explicitly incorporating parent-child dependencies and mutual exclusivity among sibling categories, their method aligns class-specific representations with semantic relationships and enforces probability coherence across levels through a consistency loss.

-While these methods demonstrate the benefits of hierarchy-aware learning, they often rely on the assumption that a predefined and accurate hierarchy is available, where no hierarchy violation is possible.
-This assumption may not hold in all scenarios, as real-world taxonomies can be noisy, incomplete, or subjective.
+Despite these significant advancements, many existing multigranularity and hierarchical learning methods still rely on the assumption that a predefined and accurate hierarchy is available, where no hierarchy violation is possible.
+This requires rigid post-processing rules, fixed decision thresholds, or highly specific non-modular architectures.
 Furthermore, many existing techniques require explicit guidance or architectural modifications tailored to a specific fixed hierarchy \cite{9311828}, potentially limiting their flexibility and ability to adapt if the underlying hierarchical understanding evolves or is uncertain.
-For example, some approaches decompose the problem into sequential decisions or binary classifications guided by the known structure \cite{demirkan2020hierarchical,wasniewski2022can, 9311828}, rather than allowing the model to learn or refine hierarchical relationships implicitly from the data.
+For example, some approaches decompose the problem into sequential decisions or binary classifications guided by the known structure \cite{demirkan2020hierarchical,wasniewski2022can}, rather than allowing the model to learn or refine hierarchical relationships implicitly from the data.
 The challenge remains to develop methods that can effectively exploit hierarchical semantics, even when the hierarchy is imperfect, labels are provided at varying granularity levels, or needs to be partially inferred in a robust and data-driven manner.